sbousseaden/Slides/README.md

 # Slides

-It's possible to reuse those Mind Maps and/or Training Slides content after written request for approval by it's author.
+Usage of the content of this repository for commercial purposes is not authorized prior to a written constent from it's authors.

 Contact: bousseaden.samir [@] gmail.com